Nayma-Garcia/SkullGame/README.md

 Images for graphics in this game are NOT owned by me and are from the game Terraria.
 <br>
 <br>
-The code for this game is written entirely by me
+The code for this game is written entirely by me (code was written in text format, not the block format.